jdew89/html-bulma-vue-resume/README.md

-# html-bulma-vue-resume
+# Resume made with HTML, BulmaCSS and Vue

-Resume made with HTML, Bootstrap and Vue
+### Editing the resume

-Edit values in index.js to adjust the resume
+Edit data values in scripts/index.js to adjust the resume.

-## Printing
+### Printing
 Open in Chrome and click print.
 Change to "Save as PDF".